 - In no cases to apply violence uselessly (eg. vengeance)

-In relation to these specific objectives we can follow the indications provided in these articles:
+In relation to these specific objectives you can follow the indications provided in these tutorials:

 When diplomacy become useless